petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 ## Additional GitLab Webhook Configurations

-Liferay DXP Cloud's Jenkins service creates a webhook for your selected git SCM provider; however, it only creates the default one.
+Liferay Cloud's Jenkins service creates a webhook for your selected git SCM provider; however, it only creates the default one.
 GitLab's default webhook requires additional configuration to match the functionality of GitHub and BitBucket's webhooks.

 1. Navigate to your GitLab repository.